 - For housing application and room assignment information, please contact Res Life at 225-578-8663.

 - For Agriculture Residential College eligibility information, please contact ARC staff listed below.

-Blake Hall provides everything students need to be successful: offices where College of Agriculture faculty and advisors hold office hours, a classroom in the lobby, multiple study spaces, modern two-student, suite-bathroom* style rooms in a renovated residence hall, and a great location between Campus Lake and the 459 Commons dining hall.
+Blake Hall provides everything students need to be successful: offices where College of Agriculture faculty and advisors hold office hours, a classroom in the lobby, multiple study spaces, modern two-student, rooms with either suite-style bathrooms or community-style bathrooms in a renovated residence hall, and a great location between Campus Lake and the 459 Commons dining hall.